 IMPORTANT: If you do not understand any portion of this manual, contact your dealer.
+Your dealer can also provide a demonstration of actual starting and operating procedures.

-Throughout this publication, safety alerts labeled WARNING and CAUTION (accompanied by the symbol ), are used to alert you to special instructions concerning a particular service or operation that may be hazardous if performed incorrectly or carelessly.
+Throughout this publication and on your power package, safety alerts labeled WARNING and CAUTION (accompanied by the symbol (a) are used to alert you to special instructions concerning a particular service or operation that may be hazardous if performed incorrectly or carelessly.
 Observe these alerts carefully.